carlmontanari/scrapli/README.md

 - Question: Is this better than Netmiko/Paramiko/Ansible?
   - Answer: Nope!
 It is different though!
 The main focus is just to be stupid fast.
 It is very much that.
-It *should* be super reliable too as the timeouts are very easy/obvious to control, and it should also be very very very easy to adapt to any other network-y type CLI.
+It *should* be super reliable too as the timeouts are very easy/obvious to control, and it should also be very very very easy to adapt to any other network-y type CLI by virtue of flexible prompt finding and easily modifiable on connect functions.
 - Question: Is this easy to use?
   - Answer: Yep!
-The "native" usage is pretty straight forward -- the thing to remember is that it doesn't do "things " for you like Netmiko does for example, so its a lot more like Paramiko in that regard.
+The "native" usage is pretty straight forward -- the thing to remember is that it doesn't do "things " for you like Netmiko does for example, so its a lot more like Paramiko in that regard this just means that you need to disable paging yourself (or pass an `on_connect` callable to do so), handle privilge modes and things like that.
 That said you can use one of the available drivers to have a more Netmiko-like experience -OR- write your own driver as this has been built with the thought of being easily extended.
 - Why do I get a "conn (or your object name here) has no attribute channel" exception when using the base `Scrape` or `NetworkDriver` objects?
   - Answer: Those objects do not "auto open", and the channel attribute is not assigned until opening the connection .
-Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel attribute.
+Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel attribute .
+Alternatively you can use any of the drivers with a context manager (see what I did there?
+WITH... get it?) which will auto-magically open and close the connections for you.
 - Other questions?
 Ask away!

-# Transport Notes
+# Transport Notes, Caveats, and Known Issues

 ## paramiko